Leverage

 Managing risks and defending against opponent leverage

 Respect large bets.
 Fold when pot odds and equity don’t justify a call.
 Use check-raises to punish frequent overbetters.
-Use pot control-checking to keep the pot smaller-when you want to avoid high-leverage confrontations.
+Use pot control, checking to keep the pot smaller, when you want to avoid high-leverage confrontations.

 Adjust calling frequency and all-in tolerance based on tournament life or cash-game depth.
 Against aggressive opponents, widen calling ranges where bluffs are likely.
 Against tight players, give their big bets more credit.